elemoine/backup/README.md

 `-s` is used to specify the GPG key to use for signing, and `-e` the one for encrypting.
-For example, use `gpg2 --list-secret-keys --with-subkeys--fingerprint your.email@blabla.com` to know the id of your key.
+For example, use `gpg2 --list-secret-keys --with-subkey-fingerprint your.email@blabla.com` to know the id of your key.

 ## Restore